AndersDeath/diary2/000-current.md

 # 07 June - Freitag - Berlin - 624 Tag der Einwanderung - Warm Rainy

 We are ok now.
 I believe that huge pressure that we experienced broke us a little bit.
 Luckily we handled this.
 Today I worked from home and it was good.
 I didn't do a lot of things because it's really hard to memorize everything.
 At the same time I did good progress this week in Visable.
 I talked to all people that I leed and it's really cool thing.
 I am happy about it.
+Funny thing is that this friday makes me really happy because I need to have a little rest.